All Articles

 Quick Overview

-- An operating lease allows startups and SMEs to use assets without ownership, helping preserve cash for growth instead of upfront purchases.
+• An operating lease allows SMEs to use assets without ownership, helping preserve cash flow while maintaining flexibility in business operations.

 What Do You Mean by an Operating Lease?